 Best Solutions To Stop Bedwetting

-If bedwetting is an ongoing occurrence in your household, keep in mind that it’s not always a sign of any significant or underlying issue.
-If your child is ready and you’ve had the all-clear from their doctor, there are things you can do to prevent bedwetting.
+If bedwetting is an ongoing occurrence, keep in mind that it is not always a sign of a major issue.
+If your child is ready and you have had the all-clear from their doctor, there are things you can do to help.

-We’ve put together a list of 10 gentle ways to stop bedwetting.
+We put together a list of 10 gentle ways to manage and stop bedwetting.

 1. Discuss It With Your Child

-The first step is discussing bedwetting and nighttime potty training with your child.
-After all, it’s quite different from daytime potty training.
+The first step is discussing bedwetting and nighttime expectations with your child.
+Explain that it is different from daytime training.

-Talk about how they can learn to wake up and go to the bathroom — preferably independently — when they get the urge to go.
+Talk about how they can learn to wake up and go to the bathroom when they feel the urge.
+If they do have an accident, acknowledge that it is okay.
+Reassure them that this is normal and won’t last forever.

 2. Limit Fluids (Wisely)

 A good rule of thumb is to stop drinking large glasses of water one to two hours before bed.
-Try and limit caffeinated drinks six hours before bed.
-Before they go to bed, encourage small sips of water rather than large gulps.
+Try to limit caffeinated drinks or sodas at least six hours before bed, as these can irritate the bladder.

 Top Tip

 Bring your child to the bathroom 15 minutes before bedtime.
 Then ask them to go once more just before you tuck them in.
-This ensures an empty bladder.
+This “double voiding” technique ensures the bladder is as empty as possible.

 3. Urinary Bed Alarms

-This device includes a moisture sensor and alarm.
-The moisture sensor is worn on the underwear or pajamas, and the alarm is attached to your child’s shirt.
-When the sensor detects a drop of moisture, the alarm sounds to prompt your child to get up and use the bathroom.
+This device includes a moisture sensor worn on the underwear and an alarm attached to the shirt.
+When the sensor detects a drop of moisture, the alarm sounds to wake your child up.
+Over time, this trains the brain to associate the sensation of a full bladder with waking up.

-Research has found that urinary bed alarms have a 73 percent success rate up to six months after use (9).
+Research has found that urinary bed alarms have a 73 percent success rate (9).

 4. Wake Your Child Through the Night